sollygit/TaskManager/README.md

-# TodoList - How to build/run this data sample
+# TaskManager - How to build/run this data sample

 Set password with the Secret Manager tool: dotnet user-secrets set SeedUserPW <pw>